Some of my more detailed reviews - books, films, theatre trips, software etc. I will also post the text of some of my sermons here.

 Deny Self

 But following after Him is the easy piece.
-Next He says that we must deny ourselves.
-That is not the same as self denial.
-During Lent some people give up chocolate or perhaps meat or something else – they deny it to themselves, that is self denial, it is not denying self.
-To understand what Jesus is saying we can again use Peter as an example.
-Most of you will know that after Jesus' arrest Peter denied that he knew Jesus three times.
+Next, He says that we must deny ourselves.
+That is not the same as self-denial.
+During Lent some people give up chocolate or perhaps meat or something else – they deny it to themselves, that is self-denial, it is not denying self.
+To understand what Jesus is saying, we can again use Peter as an example.
+Most of you will know that after Jesus' arrest, Peter denied that he knew Jesus three times.
 In predicting that Jesus said (Mt 26:34) “I tell you the truth, this very night, before the rooster crows, you will disown me three times.”

 The word used there – translated disown – is the same word used in this passage.
-When we become Christians everything that we were is to be left behind.
+When we become Christians, everything that we were is to be left behind.
 As Paul says to the Corinthians “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”

-We can say of our former lives “I don't know him (or her) – I have nothing to do with them.”.
+We can say of our former lives, “I don't know him (or her) – I have nothing to do with them.”.
 It is easy to say, but much harder to do.

 So what does it mean in practice, I found this description:

-“If when you are good, evil is spoken, and when your wishes are crossed and your advice is disregarded, and your opinions are ridiculed and you refuse to let anger rise in your heart, and even defend yourself’ but your take it patiently in loving silence, then you are dying to self.
+“If when you are good, evil is spoken, and when your wishes are crossed and your advice is disregarded, and your opinions are ridiculed, and you refuse to let anger rise in your heart, and even defend yourself’ but you take it patiently in loving silence, then you are dying to self.
 And when you lovingly and patiently bear any disgrace, any irregularity, any annoyance, when you stand face to face with extravagance and folly and spiritual insensitivity and endure it, as Jesus did, that is dying to self.
 And when you are content with any food, any money, any clothing, any society, any solitude or interruption by the will of God, that is dying to self.
 And when you never care to refer to yourself in conversation or record your own good works, or itch after commendation from others, and when you truly love to be unknown, that is dying to self.
-When you see you brother prosper, see his needs wondrously met, and can honestly rejoice with him [with his big house, with big car, with his big pool – whatever it may be] without feeling envy, and never question God though your needs are greater and still unmet, that is dying to self.
+When you see your brother prosper, see his needs wondrously met, and can honestly rejoice with him [with his big house, with his big car, with his big pool – whatever it may be] without feeling envy, and never question God though your needs are greater and still unmet, that is dying to self.
 Now when you can receive correction and reproof from someone of less stature, and admit that he is right and find no resentment or rebellion in your heart, that is dying to self.”

 [Chelmsford holding cross]

 We have neutralized to power of the cross, we have turned it into a symbol of comfort.
 Do you remember the video of the Chelmsford holding cross a few weeks ago, and how lovingly this symbol was described.
-There is nothing wrong with that, so long as we don't loose its real meaning – it represented a shameful death to the Romans, and also to the Jews.
-For us today the nearest equivalent would be to carry an electric chair – that is where murders end up in some countries, and that is what the cross really represents.
+There is nothing wrong with that, so long as we don't lose its real meaning – it represented a shameful death to the Romans, and also to the Jews.
+For us today, the nearest equivalent would be to carry an electric chair – that is where murders end up in some countries, and that is what the cross really represents.

 We have an expression - “we all have our crosses to bear” which, no doubt, derived from this passage, but our saying does not do justice to the passage.
 It usually refers to all the difficulties that occur in life – sickness, disability, problems with family or work, or whatever causes you trouble, but that is not what Jesus is talking about.
 We only have one cross to bear, and it is the cross of Christ.